 I love a strong mint like Altoids and I was really pleased when I tried Viter for the first time.

 It is a really strong wintergreen flavored mint!
 I've sampled a lot of energy mints during my time at Caffeine Informer and Viter is up there with the best, if not THE best tasting.

 If you love strong mints, then Viter delivers.

 - Vitamin B6: 3.5 mg or 175% DV

 - Vitamin B12: 21 mcg or 350% DV

-Plus, strong mint has been shown to immediatly produce feelings of alertness and stimulation.
+Plus, strong mint has been shown to immediately produce feelings of alertness and stimulation.

 Because of the intense wintergreen flavor, the energy ingredients are almost completely undetectable.

 The caffeine effects from Viter Energy Mints set in pretty quickly since some of the caffeine is entering the bloodstream transdermally.